TakoiHirokazu/Kaggle-NBME-Score-Clinical-Patient-Notes/README.md

 ## Training(With pseudo label)
 Please run the following notebooks in th ``` ./exp ```.
 I used preemptable instances, so one part of the model has separate training code for each fold.
 Sometimes the training of deberta-v2-xlarge and deberta-v2-xxlarge fails (score goes to 0), so please retrain the failed fold.
+Please note that deberta-v2-xxlarge in particular often fails to train.
 - deberta-v3-large
     - exp038_deberta_v3_large_with_pseudo.ipynb
 - deberta-v2-xlarge